Muthung/Python/README.md

 Hello, Welcome to my space, Am showcasing my personnal python-trials.
-I have used simple, medium and complex programs to sharpen my Python knowledge both in theory and practically.
+I have used simple, medium and complex programs to sharpen my knowledge both in theory and practically.

-I have a index.py programs categorized based on environment of study.
+I have a index.py programs categorized based on environment of study and Leetcode-Interview-Questions programs that i have talked and modified.

-### Leetcode-interview-Questions
+### 1. Leetcode-interview-Questions

+### 2. Index

-### index.py.
+### index.py

     Though pip I have installed and used different packages.
     Dependancies to install :